Fx-Professional-Services/MoweryDocs/Mowery/Connecting to the Mowery Service Call App.md

 - **Payment Type** – Payment method selected (e.g., Credit, Cash, Invoice).

 - **Description** – Free-text notes about the issue or customer request.

+| Tip: Tap the Refresh button in the upper-left corner of the screen to reload the service details.

 ---